PiggyAwesome/useless/README.md

-Yo mamma so fat she left the house in high heels and when she came back she had on flipflops
+Yo mamma so fat, she can't even jump to a conclusion.